pursuit-curriculum/lab-dynamic-routes-express/README.md

 - `cd` to the directory where you cloned it
 - `touch app.js`
 - `npm init -y`
-  - follow the prompts and confirm settings (this is just practice so it's ok to not
 - `npm install express`
 - `npm install nodemon --save-dev`